The Hanseatic city of Elburg and its sights

 In the Hanseatic city of Elburg, the medieval old town is still very well preserved.
 There is a main street through the place, on which most of the visitors are from late morning.
 Instead, we follow our companion, who leads us through the town on back roads.
 Good luck!
 Because that's how we get to know this delightful city much better.
 To this day it is surrounded by the medieval moats that protected the city from attackers.
 Behind it, the city wall provided further protection.
 This still exists today.
 The old town is not big.
 It extends 250 meters wide and 415 meters long in Gelderland.
 It is therefore all the easier to discover them on a tour of the side streets.

 A culinary specialty in the restaurant De Haas

-Don't miss the culinary delights of Elburg.
-In the restaurant De Haas on the main street (Map ) we wait for our guide and try a Hasebol for the second breakfast.
-It is a kind of cream puff, which is filled with a lot of cream and decorated with blueberries.
-For a second breakfast maybe a bit lavish, but you should definitely try it.
+In Elburg, too, you can't do without culinary delights.
+In the De Haas restaurant on the main street we wait for our guide and try a Hasebol for our second breakfast.
+It is a kind of cream puff filled with cream and decorated with blueberries.
+Maybe a bit generous for a second breakfast, but you should try it.